 A majority of our revenues are denominated in U.S. dollars.
 However, most of our costs, mainly personnel expenses, are incurred in New Israeli Shekels, or NIS.
 Inflation in Israel may have the effect of increasing the U.S. dollar cost of our operations in Israel.
 If the U.S. dollar declines in value in relation to the New Israeli Shekel, it will become more expensive for us to fund our operations in Israel.
 A revaluation of one percent of the NIS as compared to the U.S. dollar will cause an effect of less than 1% on our income before taxes.
-During 2003 and 2004, the exchange rate of the U.S. dollar to the New Israeli Shekel declined significantly although that trend reversed in 2005.
+During 2004 the exchange rate of the U.S. dollar to the New Israeli Shekel declined significantly.
+Although that trend reversed in 2005, it worsened in 2006.

-We receive only U.S. dollars from sales; however, our online payment service providers process sales in various currencies.
-Some of the proceeds from our sales are processed by an online payment service that holds 25% of these proceeds for a period of up to six months.
-With respect to cash proceeds that are held by this online payment service in currencies other than U.S. dollar, we bear a foreign currency fluctuation risk until such proceeds are actually paid to us.
-As of December 31, 2005, proceeds in foreign currencies held by this online payment service amounted to approximately \$0.6 million and resulted in expenses of approximately \$0.1 million for the year ended December 31, 2005.
+In addition, a significant portion of our sales is in currencies other than the U.S. dollar.
+In 2006, 27% of our revenues were in these currencies.
+To the extent such sales are not immediately exchanged for US dollars, we bear a foreign currency fluctuation risk.
+As of December 31, 2006, we had a net foreign currency liability of approximately \$0.8 million and our total foreign exchange expense was approximately \$0.1 million for the year ended December 31, 2006.
 In addition, in territories where our prices are based on local currencies, fluctuations in the dollar exchange rate could affect our gross profit margin.
-To date, we have not found it necessary to hedge the risks associated with fluctuations in currency exchange rates.
-In the future, if we do not engage in effective hedging transactions, we may incur losses from unfavorable fluctuations in foreign currency exchange rates.
+We have only recently found it necessary to hedge the risks associated with fluctuations in currency exchange rates, having contracted a consultant proficient in this area, we plan on implementing his proposals over the near future.
+However, should their proposals prove to be ineffective or worse, we may incur losses from unfavorable fluctuations in foreign currency exchange rates.
 See "Item 11 Quantitative and Qualitative Disclosure of Market Risks" for further discussion of the effects of exchange rate fluctuations on earnings.